NirobNabil/misc/wsl_exercism/wsl_configure.md

 > ## **Downloading and submitting assignment**:
 1. downloading exercise -
-    - go to any of the exercises and you'll find a link to download the exercise files on right side of the page. copy the download link from there.
+    - go to any of the exercises(for example [this](https://exercism.io/my/solutions/b2351b2c6bae4b719de1d1741e681cf5)) and you'll find a link to download the exercise files on right side of the page. copy the download link from there.

       ![exercise_download](exercise_download.PNG)
     - go to the ubuntu app and run the copied link